 Empathise to test new tech and optimise your digital presence.

 “The pandemic has made clear that you can get very sick from a space used by others.
 Unsurprisingly, there is big love for the sanctuary of a car right now.
 Public transportation providers who don’t provide positive experiences definitely need to reconsider their approach.
 I think we can expect individual transport to make major leaps forward, which is a big opportunity for transportation companies.”
-Michal I Interaction Design Lead
+Michal I INTERACTION DESIGN DIRECTOR

 Ownership: 1.
 Sharing: 0.
 It’s not that simple, but Covid-19 dealt a blow to sharing economy optimism.
-Some of my city-dwelling colleagues who’d sworn off car ownership, are now reconsidering.
+Some of KISKA’S city-dwelling team members who’d sworn off car ownership, are now reconsidering.
 Vehicle-sharing’s promise of carefree flexibility is no longer as appealing, so they’re rediscovering car ownership as a source of freedom – with safety and privacy.

-George is on the money.
-People expect tech to be familiar and easy-to-use.
+The pandemic also boosted – and continues to test – tech’s rampant advancement as people expect it to be familiar and easy-to-use.
 To deliver such an experience, you need to empathise intensively with your audience and commit to delivering on your brand promise.
 Take Zoom.
 It exploded in popularity because it understood a need and delivered.
 The result: a stable connection for solid call quality at scale.

 To understand the quality of their own user experience, brands should look to their industry lead.
 How does yours measure up?